openxthinking/bullet-docs/docs/customization.md

 1. Click `Activate` in the GDPR block.
 1. Click `Save`

-?> This cookie banner is not fully GDPR complaint.
+?> This cookie banner is not fully GDPR compliant.
 For a more robust GDPR/CCPA solution consider an [app](https://apps.shopify.com/search?q=GDPR+cookies+banner&pricing=free&sort_by=installed&ref=openthinking1#AccordionItem16).

 ---
 #### Analytics